luona-dev/latestGPTs/research/adressing-experiment/index.md

 ---
-title: "GPTs Adressing Experiment"
+title: "GPTs Addressing Experiment"
-description: "Experiment to find out how to best way to adress an OpenAI GPT in its instructions."
+description: "Experiment to find out how to best way to address an OpenAI GPT in its instructions."
 layout: base
 ---
 <img src="/assets/research/addressing-experiment/testgpt-logo.png" width="192" alt="TestGPTs face after being asked what 'quaddelpok' means 720 times" style="float: left; margin-right: 20px; margin-top:20px;">

-# Adressing Experiment
+# Addressing Experiment

 The recent weeks have seen a flood of new [OpenAIs GPTs](https://openai.com/blog/introducing-gpts) comming into being.
 Upon inspection of what the community has created, it is evident that GPTs are still an emerging technology and no "best-practices" have developed yet.
-One aspect that has seen diverse approaches is the way of adressing GPTs in their instructions.
-While the GPT builder adresses the them by their title in the automatically generated instructions, it is clear that neither is this know to be "the" best way of doing it, nor is it the only way that is used.
+One aspect that has seen diverse approaches is the way of addressing GPTs in their instructions.
+While the GPT builder addresses the them by their title in the automatically generated instructions, it is clear that neither is this know to be "the" best way of doing it, nor is it the only way that is used.
 Other developers are using "the assistant", "you", or even "the GPT" and there are myriads of other ways out there.

-The aim of this experiment is to figure out, how to best adress a GPT in it's instructions.
+The aim of this experiment is to figure out, how to best address a GPT in it's instructions.

 ## Navigation: